You’re being pulled over by a police officer. Do you know the steps you can take to minimize the odds of getting a ticket?

 Put your hands on your steering wheel at 10 and 2.
 Ideally, the officer will be able to see your hands while standing at the rear bumper of your car.
 Once you have done these things – 1) pulled over, 2) turned on the interior light, 3) rolled your window down, and 4) placed your hands on the steering wheel, DO NOTHING ELSE.
 Do not move, do not look around, do not start digging for your paperwork.

 The officer will approach and most likely ask, “Do you know why I pulled you over?”
 This is the only piece of advice I will give you which police officers will disagree with but you will see why.
 I advise you to not confess.
-You ran a red light?
+Did you run a red light?
 You were speeding?
 My advice is to politely say, “No, I’m sorry I don’t,” and leave it at that.
 Some people will suggest you ought to say, “Yes, I ran that red light,” but I don’t know if “honesty” is going to help you any here.
 I do know that many officers will make a note on the ticket, “Driver admitted he/she ran the red light,” and that statement will come back to haunt you later.
 With this being said, drivers have evidence that drivers were speeding, so if they present you with proof, there isn’t really any way that someone can get out of receiving a ticket.
 If this does happen though, it may just be that the driver will have to pay the fine and/or even have to complete traffic school california online courses, for example, to improve on being a better driver.
 It’s not the best news to receive, but it isn’t the end of the world if someone gets a ticket.

 Notice that I did not say to have your license and registration ready when the officer appeared at your window.
 This is because getting them in any manner where your body is moving may make the officer think you are hiding something or reaching for something – and neither of those are good.
 Another reason is that I – and others I have spoken with – have had an officer make a comment at this point and then leave.
 “Did you know your license plate is hanging off with only one screw?”
 I have also had an officer let me slide: “You ran a red light back there.
 Pay attention.
 Good night.”